Born 1931 in Naples, Italy

 Lives and works in Rome, Italy

-Isabella Ducrot is known for her devoted use of woven cloth as the founding material of her artistic practice.
+Isabella Ducrot is known for her devoted use of woven cloth as the founding material of her paintings.
 Only beginning her artistic career later in life, the Italian artist has assembled a sublime collection of antique textiles through her extensive travels through Asia, originating primarily from Turkey, India, China, Tibet and Afghanistan.

 Ducrot’s first source of inspiration comes from the so-called weft of these fabrics.
 By bringing them to light and stretching them ever-so lightly, whether linen, silk, wool or other, the weft becomes visible, revealing the original architecture of the material, composed of crossing threads and voids.
 Ducrot has specifically made the checkered cloth her signature material, believing strongly in its expressive force, seeing it as an independent formal element and end unto itself.
 The extreme nudity of the checkered pattern offers the artist endless possibilities for artistic intervention.

 Repetition in various shapes and form can be seen throughout Ducrot’s work.
-The artist believes this kind of repetition has suffered in maintaining its aesthetic justification in the West, having been subordinated merely to decoration, particularly prior to any turns towards abstraction.
+The artist believes this kind of repetition has suered in maintaining its aesthetic justification in the West, having been subordinated merely to decoration, particularly prior to any turns towards abstraction.
 She has as a result become interested in reducing the prejudice against decoration in the applied arts, by giving both voice and scale to patterns of all kinds.